Habits of Bats

 Bats, friend or foe?

 The answer to that question is simple if you've ever woke up to a bat flying through your home on a warm summer's night.
 They instill fear into the hearts of grown men and women, but honestly, they are more afraid of us than we are of them.
-Most human/bat encounters are with young bats (yes, I know, they are huge when they are flying at lightening-speed back and forth in your house) that have accidentally taken a wrong turn on their way out for the evening bug hunt.
+Most human/bat encounters are with young bats (yes, I know, they are huge when they are flying at lightning-speed back and forth in your house) that have accidentally taken a wrong turn on their way out for the evening bug hunt.
 Haven't you ever taken a wrong turn in an unfamiliar city only to find yourself in the wrong part of town?
 Now you understand how that bat feels, however, I doubt you had a giant chasing you around throwing things at you while you were trying to get the heck out of Dodge.

 Bats have a great purpose in the world, they eat bugs at astonishing rates.
 One Little Brown Bat can eat 600-1,000 mosquitoes in an hour and with the increase in West Nile incidents, it actually increases a bat's value as the supreme pest control operator.
 If you are lucky enough to have a bat nursery (female bats gather together to rear their young) in your area you are truly blessed.
 Certain bats also pollinate trees, shrubs, and flowers.
 Without these bats, our forests would be less diversified and we'd lose certain species of plant life altogether.
 Other bats are fruit-eating and help by seed-dispersing, thus ensuring that certain fruit trees don't become extinct.